-I see this most in real work, like technical docs or inference pipelines, where one early mistake compounds and there’s no self-correction.
+I see this most in real-world systems like technical documentation or inference pipelines, where one early mistake compounds and there’s no self-correction.
 A single-pass response just commits to the error.

 That’s exactly where Recursive Language Models (RLMs) change things.
 Instead of trusting the first output, I treat it as a draft and force the model to review, evaluate, and refine it in loops.